iyxan23/my-nvim-config/README.md

 - `lukas-reineke/virt-column.nvim`

-  - Display a simple line on the 80th col
+  - Display a simple line on the 80th col on `BufEnter`

 - `xiyaowong/transparent.nvim`